 Risk Management Assessment Methods

-Assuming that those working on the front lines are the most aware of risks, Shimadzu and Group companies in Japan have been implementing a risk management method called control self assessment (CSA) to prevent and control risks within the context of the plan-do-check-action (PDCA) cycle implemented as part of normal front-line business processes.
-With CSA, assessors self-assess pre-specified patterned risk factors (61 corporate risks) in terms of impact level and incidence rate.
+Assuming that those working on the front lines are the most aware of risks, Shimadzu and Group companies in Japan and abroad have been implementing a risk management method called control self assessment (CSA) to prevent and control risks within the context of the plan-do-check-action (PDCA) cycle implemented as part of normal front-line business processes.
+With CSA, assessors self-assess pre-specified patterned risk factors in terms of impact level and incidence rate.
 Based on those assessment results, each department (or Group company) identifies major risks and then prepares and implements measures to control those risks.
 CSA results are used not only as a tool for activities in each department (or Group company), but also for corporate risk management.
 It is also important for risk management to objectively measure the importance of risks and implement countermeasures.